opencontrol/compliance-masonry/README.md

     compliance-masonry get
     ```

-The `get` command will retrieve dependencies needed to compile documentation.
+The `get` command will retrieve dependencies needed to compile documentation in an `opencontrols/` folder.
+You will probably want to exclude this from your version control system (e.g. add `opencontrols/` to your `.gitignore`).

 ## Creating Gitbook Documentation